open-telemetry/semantic-conventions/README.md

 ## Read the docs

-The documentation currently resides in the [docs](docs/README.md) folder.
+The human-readable version of the semantic conventions resides in the [docs](docs/README.md) folder.

 ## Contributing